tomaszkiewicz/obsidian-database-plugin/README.md

 ## Future plan
 - add filtering
 - add grouping
+- add ability to add and remove records
 - add sorting in both directions in the code
 - add ability to use Dataview queries as a source